PixelsetDev/Saturn/SECURITY.md

 # Security Policy

 ## Supported Versions
 Saturn versions are supported for 6 months as standard.
 Long-term-support versions may be supported for longer.
+If the latest version is over 6 months old, it will remain supported for up to a month after the next version is released.

 The following versions of Saturn are currently supported and will receive future Security Updates.